 Skip to main content

 LLMs have great potential, but they are prone to generating incorrect or misleading information, a phenomenon known as hallucination.
-Factuality and LLM "grounding" is a key concern for developers building LLM applications.
+Factuality and LLM "grounding" are key concerns for developers building LLM applications.

 LLM app developers have several tools at their disposal: